DXHeroes/knowledge-base-content/issues/meaningless_work.md

 stages:
   - development
   - maintenance
-short_description: "Meaningless work can be one of these two cases: 1.
+short_description: 'Meaningless work can be one of these two cases: 1.
 A feeling that the work has no meaning, the team members do not have a sense of purpose.
-2. A work on a product that is not valuable."
+2. A work on a product that is not valuable.'
 tags:
   - meaning
   - value
   - profit
   - purpose
   - demotivated team
   - not my problem mentality
   - rituals
   - meetings
   - mentality
 keywords:
   - meaning
   - value
   - profit
   - purpose
   - ritual
   - meeting
   - architecture
 ---

 # Meaningless Work